mages/PSRWP/PSRWP.md

 ![P-P plot for the ODP model](figures/P-P plot for the ODP model.png)

-Finally, the P-P (probability-probability) plot for the ODP distribution is shown in Figure 7 -18.
-This graph is more coarse those that shown in Figure 5 -13 and Figure 5 -14 due to smaller amounts of data.
+Finally, the P-P (probability-probability) plot for the ODP distribution is shown in Figure [P-P plot for the ODP model](#P-P plot for the ODP model).
+This graph is more coarse those that shown in Figure [Correct model fitted (data set 1)](#Correct model fitted (data set 1)) and Figure [Plot with incorrectly specified distribution](#Plot with incorrectly specified distribution) due to smaller amounts of data.
 It does suggest that the actual data distribution is not quite as heavy-tailed as an ODP distribution.
 However, given the small amounts of data, and the market practice view to generally stay on the side of conservatism, the ODP distribution may be accepted on pragmatic grounds.

 On the basis of the above model diagnostics, the ODP model seems preferable to Mack.
 As this is a short-tailed data set with reasonably stable behaviour at early development years, use of the BF method does not seem warranted, at least not initially.

 The next stage is to bootstrap the ODP model to estimate parameter and process error.
 This may be implemented using custom-built actuarial software or in statistical packages.
 As discussed in section [Estimating the Reserve Distribution](#Estimating the Reserve Distribution), there are a number of ways of doing this – parametric, semi-parametric or non-parametric bootstrapping may all be used.
-Here we have used a semi-parametric bootstrap, overlaid with Monte Carlo simulation of process error, run using the chain ladder package in R. The results are shown in Table 7 -4 below while Figure 7 -19 presents some of the information graphically.
+Here we have used a semi-parametric bootstrap, overlaid with Monte Carlo simulation of process error, run using the chain ladder package in R. The results are shown in the table below while figure underneath presents some of the information graphically.

 #### Bootstrapping results for the ODP model (in thousands)<a name="Bootstrapping results for the ODP model (in thousands)"></a>